TCGV/blog/_posts/2020-01-26-mail-submission-under-the-hood.md

 ```

-As you can see it's a component for sending e-mail messages directly from within .NET applications supporting alternate views and file attachments.
-The key difference about it is that messages can be sent from any source e-mail address without requiring individual mailbox authentication, as long as you perform required domain and sender IP address authentication steps to prevent being blacklisted for misuse (more on that bellow).
+The key difference about it is that messages can be sent from any source e-mail address directly to destination SMTP servers, as long as you perform required sender domain and IP address authentication steps to prevent being blacklisted for misuse (more on that bellow).

 I've put it together integrating a couple of GitHub projects, fixing bugs, and implementing my own code as well.
 You can access its repository on GitHub [here](https://github.com/TCGV/ModernMail).